clokep/relapse/docs/postgres.md

 ### Using the port script

-Firstly, shut down the currently running synapse server and copy its database file (typically `homeserver.db`) to another location.
-Once the copy is complete, restart synapse.
+Firstly, shut down the currently running relapse server and copy its database file (typically `homeserver.db`) to another location.
+Once the copy is complete, restart relapse.
 For instance:

 ```sh
 synctl stop